tomtom90/cwik/README.md

 # cwik

-cwik is an open, interactive and exptensable Clojure (https://www.clojure.org/) framework  for automating QUIC interop tests and performance measurements, based on the Java-based Kwik Library (https://bitbucket.org/pjtr/kwik/).
-It can be used for defininig test campaigns programmatically and can enable reproducible experiments, facilitate automatic evaluation etc.
+cwik is an open, interactive and extensible Clojure (https://www.clojure.org/) framework for automating QUIC interop tests and performance measurements, based on Peter Doornbosch’s Kwik library (https://bitbucket.org/pjtr/kwik/).
+It can be used for defininig test campaigns programmatically and can enable reproducible experiments as well as facilitate automatic evaluation.

 To get started open the project root directory, go to "src/cwik" and start a Clojure REPL: